spotlightpa/poor-richard/content/berks/2026-07-15-SPLPROTHBRIEF0726.md

 +++
 authors = ["Hanna Holthaus"]
-blurb = "Officials say they don’t know why the system crashed, but say it will relaunch under a new vendor on Aug.
-3." byline = "Hanna Holthaus of Spotlight PA" description = "Officials say they don’t know why the system crashed, but say it will relaunch under a new vendor on Aug.
-3." draft = false feed-exclude = false image = "2026/07/01n5-cp7h-gsfs-dbww.jpeg"
+blurb = "Officials say they don’t know why the system crashed, but say it will relaunch under a new vendor in mid-September." byline = "Hanna Holthaus of Spotlight PA" description = "Officials say they don’t know why the system crashed, but say it will relaunch under a new vendor in mid-September." draft = false feed-exclude = false image = "2026/07/01n5-cp7h-gsfs-dbww.jpeg"